-The Court & Family Services Division oversees the Child in Need of Services (CHINS) registry and the processing of CHINS cases, the Complaint Office, the Educational Advocate, the Intake Attorney, the Citizen Review Panel and the Mediation Program.
+The Court & Family Services Division oversees the Educational Advocate, the Citizen Review Panel and the Mediation Program.
 Combined, the division provides and manages services to qualifying children and families in support of Juvenile Court’s mission.

 For inquiries regarding the Court & Family Services Division, please contact: